Assembling the perfect MySQL toolbox

 There are many great tools in the MySQL ecosystem.
 As a DBA, how do you pick the right tools and get started using them?
 In this session, I will describe how we assembled our MySQL toolbox at Flite, and I will give you some tips for assembling your own MySQL toolbox based on your environment.
 The focus of the session will be on understanding, testing, and using some of the best community tools for MySQL DBAs.
 I will demonstrate how to use MySQL Sandbox to test the tools, and will give several simple but powerful examples of how you can start using toolkits such as Percona Toolkit and common_schema today.
 I will also discuss how to choose the right tool for the job.
 For example: - Should you use pt-archiver or common_schema for bulk deletes? - For blocking DDL on live tables, should you use pt-online-schema-change or oak-online-alter-table? - With the new replication features in MySQL 5.6 do you still need pt-heartbeat and pt-slave-delay?
 In addition I will briefly cover some standalone tools such as innotop, pmysql, and Poor Man's Profiler.

-Ike Walker is the Database Architect at Flite where he is responsible for multiple data stores including MySQL, Cassandra, Redis, and Hive.
-He has 15 years of experience with relational databases, and has been working with MySQL since 2006.
-Ike is an active blogger at mechanics.flite.com, and holds a gold badge for mysql on stackoverflow.com.
+Ike Walker is a Database Architect at GitHub.
+He has 16 years of experience with relational databases, and has been working with MySQL since 2006.
+Ike runs the Boston MySQL meetup, and holds a gold badge for mysql on stackoverflow.com.